 -Rabbi Larry Pinsker

-“I think it is great that serious artists are focusing their intelligence and imagination on what it means to be a Jew today.
-It stimulated a whole array of responses both intellectual and emotional.
-I look forward to your future work whatever its content.”
+“It's great that serious artists are focusing their intelligence and imagination on what it means to be a Jew today.
+It stimulated a whole array of responses both intellectual and emotional.”

 -Robert Sherman, Director, Bureau of Jewish Education

-“I just received a link to watch THE TRIBE on line.
-I can’t even express to you how much I LOVED this film!!!!
-It was immediately engaging, fun, funny, creative and, ultimately, deeply moving!!!!
-Thank you so much for sharing your art and your vision with the rest of us.”
+“I can’t even express to you how much I LOVED this film!
+It was immediately engaging, fun, funny, creative and, ultimately, deeply moving!"

 -Dr. Sharone Rosen, DC Cantor, Temple Beth Torah, Granada Hills, CA